packmad/SmaliRenamer/README.md

 After this phase every occurrences in the smali code is renamed.

-After that you can run the rebuild with ApkTool.
+Finally you can rebuild with ApkTool without errors.
 Enjoy :)

+## Help
-I'm a python newbie and there are lot's of TODO any help/suggestions will be appreciated!
+I'm a python newbie, any help/suggestions will be appreciated!